CDBG Disaster Relief Funds

 Larry still does custom welding and operates the ranch where he was born and raised.
 He and his wife, Sandy, have four sons: Jesse, Cody, Reggie, and Tristen; daughters-in-law Sarah, Liz, Jennifer, and Kalen; and seven grandchildren.

-Joe Fiala serves as Commissioner to the Governor’s Office of Economic Development (GOED).
+Joe Fiala serves as Deputy Commissioner to the Governor’s Office of Economic Development (GOED).

 Joe entered the field of economic development in 2007 as executive director of Miller’s local economic development office.
 Joe joined GOED in 2012 and has served in several key roles as director for research, community development, business development, and partner relations.